 Don’t let the words ‘Part-Time’ fool you.
 Part-Time students do not learn less than Full-Time students.
 In fact, Part-Time students require the exact same number of modules as any other Full-Time student in order to graduate.
 The classes are simply held at night or during weekends.
 If it’s the same, then why choose the part-time courses over the full-time ones?

-Firstly, the competition for UniSIM full-time courses is growing (read article above).
+Firstly, the competition for SUSS full-time courses is growing (read article above).
 The part-time courses are less popular, and hence, it might be easier for some of you to gain admission.
-Additionally, UniSIM has a wider range of part-time courses.
-They offer degrees in Engineering, Social Work, Psychology, Sociology and much more that may cater to bright young minds that do not have interest in the full-time courses that UniSIM offers.
+Additionally, SUSS has a wider range of part-time courses.
+They offer degrees in Engineering, Social Work, Psychology, Sociology and much more that may cater to bright young minds that do not have interest in the full-time courses that SUSS offers.

-The downside, however, is that to be eligible for UniSIM Part-Time degrees, one must be 21 or above and must have at least 2 years of work experience OR be employed full-time.
+The downside, however, is that to be eligible for SUSS Part-Time degrees, one must be 21 or above and must have at least 2 years of work experience OR be employed full-time.

 These criteria are not problems for guys.
-UniSIM recognises NS as employment.
+SUSS recognises NS as employment.
 Hence, if you complete a full 2 years of NS, you will be eligible to apply once you ORD.

 - World class education outside of Singapore